Periya Idathu Penn: Cast

-Production

-Jyothi Lakshmi made her acting debut with this film.

 Soundtrack

 The music was composed by Viswanathan–Ramamoorthy, with lyrics by Kannadasan.
 Once, Kannadasan arrived at 4:00am at Viswanathan's house when Viswanathan was asleep, but the guard denied him entry; Kannadasan wrote "Avanukku enna thoongivittan, agapattavan naan allava" on a paper and gave it to the guard, who gave the paper to Viswanathan when he woke up.
 Those lines became the basis for a song.
+The song "Andru Vandhathum" is set in Shankarabharanam raga.
+That song was later retuned by Yuvan Shankar Raja for Kannamoochi Yenada (2007).
+The original song was presented by Shazaa and Ebi Shankara on the occasion of the National Day Parade commemorating the 59th independence of Singapore.

 Release and reception

 Periya Idathu Penn was released on 10 May 1963.
 The film was well received by P. V. Cherian (then the chairman of the Madras Legislative Council) and Jothi Venkatachalam (then the Madras Minister for Health).
 The latter praised the film's moral values.
 Kanthan of Kalki said every scene was worth applauding.